Skip to Main Content

 What is the difference between simple and aggravated assault in New Jersey?

 Simple assault usually involves minor injuries or threats of harm.
-On the other hand, aggravated assault involves serious injuries, the use of a weapon, or assault on a protected person such as a police officer.
+On the other hand, aggravated assault involves serious bodily injury, the use of a weapon, or assault on a protected person such as a police officer.
 The penalties for aggravated assault are far more severe.

 Can I go to jail for simple assault in New Jersey?

 Yes.
 That is true even though simple assault is a disorderly persons offense.
-It is punishable by up to six months in jail and fines up to $1,000.
-Though jail time can be avoided in many simple assault cases.
+It is punishable by up to six months in jail and fines of up to $1,000.
+Jail time can be avoided in many simple assault cases.
 Our New Jersey criminal defense attorney can help.

 What counts as “serious bodily injury” under New Jersey law?